-A graduate of Northwestern University School of Law, Ms. Kattan was a patent litigator in private practice for 12 years before joining the ITC, during which time her focus was on chemical, pharmaceutical medical device and consumer products patent litigation.
-In private practice, Ms Kattan appeared in patent cases before the District of Delaware, the Eastern District of Pennsylvania, the Southern and Eastern Districts of New York, the Eastern District of Wisconsin, the Court of Federal Claims, the Federal Circuit Court of Appeals, and the ITC.
+A graduate of Northwestern University School of Law, Ms. Kattan has 20 years of experience as a patent litigator, including her time at the ITC.
+She has litigated cases involving telecommunications technologies, as well as chemical, pharmaceutical, medical device, and consumer products.
+In private practice, Ms Kattan has appeared in patent cases before the District of Delaware, the Eastern District of Pennsylvania, the Southern and Eastern Districts of New York, the Eastern District of Wisconsin, the Court of Federal Claims, the Federal Circuit Court of Appeals, and the ITC.

 - Certain Magnetic Data Storage Tapes and Cartridges Containing Same (II) (International Trade Commission Investigation No. 337-TA-1076) - Representation of Fujifilm in ITC Investigation of Sony's infringement of a number of Fujifilm patents related to magnetic tape data storage technologies.

 - Certain Magnetic Tape Cartridges and Components Thereof (International Trade Commission Investigation No. 337-TA-1058) – Representation of Fujifilm in ITC Investigation brought by Sony related to magnetic tape data storage technologies.

 - Certain Magnetic Tape Cartridges and Components Thereof (International Trade Commission Investigation No. 337-TA-1036) – Representation of Fujifilm in ITC Investigation brought by Sony related to magnetic tape data storage technologies.

 - Certain Flash Memory Devices and Components Thereof (International Trade Commission Investigation No 337-TA-1034) - Representation of Western Digital and Sandisk in patent infringement involving flash memory case brought by Memory Technologies, LLC.